riseupalex/CitComAI-Hub.github.io/docs/documentation/data_space_connector/fiware_connector/aws_deployment.md

 ###  Required AWS Service Fees
 The following table describes the AWS quotas and service levels required to create and run a Red Hat OpenShift Service (ROSA) cluster.

+Large quota requests are sent to Amazon Support for review and may take some time to be approved.

 | **Service code** | Quota name                                                       | Quota code | AWS default | Minimum required | Description                                                                                                                                                                                                                                                |
 | ---------------- | ---------------------------------------------------------------- | ---------- | ----------- | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ec2              | Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances | L-1216C47A | 5           | 100              | Maximum number of vCPUs assigned to the Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances.<br><br>The default value of 5 vCPUs is not sufficient to create ROSA clusters.
 ROSA has a minimum requirement of 100 vCPUs for cluster creation. |